Integrate with LangChain¶

 ZettelForgeRetriever wraps MemoryManager.recall() and converts ZettelForge

-MemoryNote objects into LangChain Document objects with rich metadata.
+MemoryNote objects into LangChain Document objects.
+Drop it into any

 Prerequisites¶